alpas/alpasdev/src/main/resources/docs/configuration.md

 <a name="system-env-variables"></a>
 #### [System Environment Variables](#system-env-variables)

-Not just the variables defined in your `.env` file, Alpas loads all your system wide environment variables and makes them available in the same manner as well.
+In addition to the variables defined in your `.env` file, Alpas loads all your system wide environment variables and makes them available in the same manner.
 In fact, system wide environment variables take precedence over the variables defined in your `.env` file.

 > /tip/ <span>We highly recommend using system wide environment variables for more critical configurations